JohnUiterwyk/GeneticVision/README.md

 ### Save Result Images
 If this option is enabled, every X generations, an image will be written to disk for each image pair in the training set.
 The frequency of image writing is determined by the logFrequency option.
 The file pattern will be `filenamekey-gen-1.png`.
 Image files will be written to the `images/` directory in the output directory.
+If the `--test` flag is used images images will include the performance coloration.

 Command line usage: `--saveResultImages`
 Config file usage: `"saveResultImages": true`